 DON’T use a traditional swaddle blanket.

-Infant safe sleep recommendations warn that baby’s arms are no longer bound in a swaddle once they show any signs of beginning to roll.
+Safe sleep recommendations warn that baby’s arms are no longer bound in a swaddle once they show any signs of beginning to roll.
 Infants normally begin to roll from back to tummy at around four months.
 However, they can surprise us and roll much sooner.

-Safe Infant sleep policy dictates that back is best when it comes to baby sleep.
+Safe Infant sleep policy dictates that back is best when it comes to baby’s sleep.
 However, some babies are tummy sleepers and always end up sleeping on their stomachs no matter how many times you place them on their backs.
-Also, there comes a time when baby will begin to roll and baby may not know how to roll back over so becoming face-down on the mattress poses a risk of suffocation or SIDS.
+Also, there comes a time when your baby will begin to roll, and your baby may not know how to roll back over.

 DON’T co-sleep with baby.